 July 12, 2104

-University of Tennessee at Martin officials will host UT Martin Day at 10 a.m., Saturday, July 12, on the court square in Somerville.
-The street to the west side of the court square will be blocked for the UT Martin tent, and the event will extend to the Fayette County Career Center, also located on the square.
-Persons interested in taking UT Martin classes this fall are invited.
-The mayors of both Somerville and Fayette County will give opening remarks, and Dr. Tom Rakes, university chancellor, and Dr. Tommy Cates, executive director for the university¹s Office of Extended Campus and Online Studies, are among those scheduled to attend.
-Cates will also introduce representatives from each of the university¹s five colleges: Business, Education, Agriculture, Humanities and Engineering.
-These representatives will be in the career center¹s seminar rooms and classrooms and will serve as individual advisors to those interested in UT Martin classes.
+University of Tennessee at Martin officials hosted UT Martin Day at 10 a.m., Saturday, July 12, on the court square in Somerville.
+The street to the west side of the court square was blocked for the UT Martin tent, and the event extended to the Fayette County Career Center, also located on the square.
+The mayors of both Somerville and Fayette County gave opening remarks, and various University officials were among those speaking.
+Dr. Tommy Cates introduced representatives from each of the university¹s five colleges: Business, Education, Agriculture, Humanities and Engineering.
+These representatives met in the career center's seminar rooms and classrooms and served as individual advisors to those interested in UT Martin classes.

-Representatives from both the university’s Admissions Office and the Office of Financial Aid and Scholarships will be present in the two classrooms of the career center to offer seminars and in the computer lab to assist participants with completing the Free Application for Federal Student Aid.
-A meeting will be held for those interested in joining the advisory board in Fayette County.
-Other festivities will include an alumni table for visitors and a live radio remote.
+Representatives from both the university’s Admissions Office and the Office of Financial Aid and Scholarships were present in the two classrooms of the career center to offer seminars and in the computer lab to assist participants with completing the Free Application for Federal Student Aid.
+A meeting was held for those interested in joining the advisory board in Fayette County.
+Other festivities included an alumni table for visitors and a live radio remote.

 Disabled persons suffering from a permanent total disability that totally incapacitates them from working and persons who have retired from state service with thirty (30) or more years of service, or persons who will become sixty (60) years of age or older during the academic quarter or semester, whichever is applicable, in which such persons begin classes and, who live in Tennessee, may audit courses at any state-supported college or university without paying tuition charges, maintenance fees, student activity fees or registration fees; however, this privilege availability of capacity of the class.